Yony-star/Appgate/README.md

 4. In Xcode go to the menu Debug / Simulate Location / AppgateTrip or press de icon to simulate GPS (Air plane) following the intructions in the app, select 'AppgateTrip' in order to activate Location Simulator in your Xcode

-#### Limitations of location simulation

-There are a few limitations when simulating locations using GPX files:
-No valid speed.
-CLLlocationinstances provided by CLLLocationManager do not provide valid a value in the speedproperty while using GPX files.
-This can be easily solved if we keep in a variable the previous location and the time we got it.
-Then when we get a new location, I calculate the speed using the differences of distances and times between the old and new location (speed = diff distances/ diff times).

 ## How to Improve the Next Version ?
 VIPER Implementation as Pattern Design.